Jun 28, 2021, 9:04:35 AM CDT Jul 29, 2024, 12:17:07 PM CDT

 Talking about death with children is difficult for many reasons.
 For children of all ages, be gentle, but straightforward.
 Using simple, clear language about death is best to help them understand.

-"For younger children, avoid saying phrases like 'passed away,' because they won't understand what that means," advises Katherine Venta, LCSW, Behavioral Health Care Manager at Children's Health℠.
+"For younger children, avoid saying phrases like 'passed away,' because they won't understand what that means," advises Katherine Venta, LCSW, Senior Behavioral Health Care Manager at Children's Health℠.
 "Tell them you're sad because your loved one died, and this means that their body stopped working and you won't see them anymore.
 You can soften the conversation by explaining that your happy memories of that person will last forever."

 Of course, what you say depends on what happened: